Installing Veeam Backup for AWS Using CloudFormation Template

 - On the Configure this software page, configure installation settings:

-- From the Delivery Method drop-down list, choose whether you want to connect the EC2 instance running Veeam Backup for AWS to an existing Amazon VPC and subnet, or to create a new Amazon VPC and subnet for the instance.
+- From the Fulfillment option drop-down list, select CloudFormation Template and then choose whether you want to connect the EC2 instance running Veeam Backup for AWS to an existing Amazon VPC and subnet, or to create a new Amazon VPC and subnet for the instance.

 - VB for AWS Deployment - Existing VPC — select this option if you want to use an existing Amazon VPC and subnet.

-- VB for AWS Deployment - New VPC — select this option if you want to create a new Amazon VPC and subnet.
+- VB for AWS Deployment - New VPC — select this option if you want to create a new Amazon VPC and public subnet.
+In this case, the VPC and public subnet will be automatically created in the AWS Region in which the appliance will reside; also, an internet gateway will be attached to the VPC.

 For more information on Amazon VPCs and subnets, see AWS Documentation.